-It's had enduring popularity for many years now, it has a pretty strong reputation and it’s one of the most famous names associated with acne and acne scars treatments.
-Can we crown this chemical as the leader in its field?
-Well, let's not rush into conclusions.
-We will give you the information and you be the judge.
+It's had enduring popularity for many years now, which means it has a pretty strong reputation.
+It's also one of the most famous names associated with acne and acne scars treatments.
+Can we crown this chemical as a leader in its field?
+Well, let's not rush to any conclusions.
+We'll give you the information, and you can be the judge.

-Benzoyl peroxide is an odorless white powder or granules, with a chemical formula made to break down when in contact with the skin.
-After using it topically, benzoyl peroxide will dissolve to release oxygen.
-This is lethal to the bacteria Propionibacterium acnes - the most plausible culprit causing your acne.
+Benzoyl peroxide is an odorless white powder or granules with a chemical formula made to break down when in contact with the skin.
+When using it topically, benzoyl peroxide works by dissolving to release oxygen.
+This is lethal to the bacteria propionibacterium acnes - the most plausible culprit causing your acne.

 Being as popular as it is, benzoyl peroxide has made its way into a surprisingly large amount of practices.
 The most famous and typical uses of benzoyl peroxide are:

 The strong antibacterial properties of benzoyl peroxide make this chemical one of the most popular over-the-counter treatments for treating acne and acne lesions.

 Just like other peroxides, benzoyl is a potent bleaching agent.
 If it gets into contact with fabrics or hair, it can cause permanent color change almost immediately.
 Even a towel that has been used to wash off benzoyl peroxide can cause bleaching effects.

 The bleaching properties of benzoyl peroxide have earned it a place in many teeth-whitening products.
 Although not very common, this peroxide is sometimes used for whitening teeth.